 - constructing rhyne crossings.

-Planning permission has been given for council-owned land within the Parklands Village site to be used for the temporary storage of materials for the construction of the road.
-This work will start in the next couple of months.
+Planning permission was granted for council-owned land within the Parklands Village site to be used for the temporary storage of materials for the construction of the road.
+This work is taking place.

 Traffic management on the A371